 Completing this course will help to enhance your employability and widen your career options.
 Being equipped with the knowledge and skills in immunisation may just help you clinch your next ideal job.
 You could be combining work and travel to the beautiful exotic locations that Australia has to offer.

-- A tutor who is experienced in the field of immunisation.
-You tutor will help and guide you through the course, mark your assessments and provide you with feedback and clarify any query you may have.
+- a tutor who is experienced in the field of immunisation.
+Your tutor will help and guide you through the course and clarify any queries you may have

 There will be a study and assessment timetable to help you plan and manage the workload in this course.

-Information on immunisation updates sessions as continuing professional development (CPD) will be available at a later date.
+Face-to-face immunisation updates sessions as continuing professional development (CPD) are offered by ACN and are available around Australia.